-Manuscripts should be written so that these are intelligible to professional reader.
-The Editor or the Publisher reserves the right to modify typescripts to eliminate ambiguity, repetition and improve communication between author and readers.
+Manuscripts should be written so that these are intelligible to professional readers.
+The Editor or the Publisher reserves the right to modify typescripts to eliminate ambiguity, repetition and improve communication between author (s) and readers.
 If extensive alterations are required, the manuscript will be returned to the authors for revision.
 For further details, refer web page www.nutrisocietyindia.com

 Types of articles

 The journal accepts original research papers, review papers, short communications and book reviews.

-Manuscripts are accepted for publication in the journal on the understanding that the contents have not been published or submitted for publication elsewhere.
+Manuscripts are accepted for publication in the Journal with the understanding that the contents have not been published or submitted for publication elsewhere.
 This must be stated in the covering letter.
 Any experiments involving animals must be demonstrated to be ethically acceptable for animal usage in research.

-The acceptance criteria for all mauscripts are the quality and originality of the research and its significance to our readership.
-Except where otherwise stated, manuscripts are peer reviewed by one/two anonymous reviewers and the Editor.
+The acceptance criteria for all manuscripts are the quality and originality of the research and its significance to our readership.
+Except where otherwise stated, manuscripts are peer reviewed by one/two anonymous reviewers.
 Final acceptance or rejection rests with the Editorial Board, the Chief Editor being the final authority.

 The original manuscript (two copies) should be submitted to : Dr. Chander Datt Chief Editor, Indian Journal Animal Nutrition Dairy Cattle Nutrition Division National Dairy Research Institute Karnal-132001 Haryana (India) E-mail: firstname.lastname@example.org; email@example.com If a manuscript is returned to the author for revision, it must be resubmitted within three weeks.
 Please do not forget to mention the manuscript number in all correspondences.